 Folkish “Paganism” is Reductionist

 One thing is overwhelmingly clear: Folkish people do not actually believe in the Gods.
 They hold a “metagenetic” or “racialist” view of the divine which attempts to posit that the divine limit Their interactions with “foreigners” outside of “the race.”
 This worldview can be adequately understood as atheism by its materialist reductionism, which attempts to reduce the number and kinds of entities countenanced as real— securing a multiplicity of Gods ontologically through a base materialism which reduces the Gods to merely archetypes of “the race.”
 This ridiculously binds the Gods as subject to a materialist social construct developed by imperialists during the Colonial era, dating to the early Age of Enlightenment and beginning of industrial slavery, far after many of the very same powers destroyed the various polytheisms of the ancient world.
-This denies that the Gods are real, independently existing entities with agencies of Their own who may engage in personal relations with people outside their ethnicity, and is thus inconsistent with polytheism.
+This denies that the Gods are real, independently existing entities with agencies of Their own who may engage in personal relationships with people outside their ethnicity, and is thus inconsistent with polytheism.
 The Folkish hold this position because they do not believe that there is anything to the Gods except for customs and ethnicity, and thus do not believe the Gods are capable of actions independent of their own ethnicity.